trentbrooks/ofxTouchGUI/README.md

 Ubuntu and windows user's will need to rename the file's from .mm to .cpp, or just use the project generator to when creating project with ofxTouchGUI.

+UPDATE: 26/4/19
+Openframeworks 0.1 update.
+Must switch the 'of_010' branch'

 ## Sample usage ##
 	// setup
 	ofxTouchGUI settings;